ImpactsWiki/impact-tools-book/im/manual.md

 # IM Tool User Manual

+This is a shock impedance matching calculator for impact of one material onto 1 to 3 layers of materials.

+The tool includes the ability to plot data from the online Shock Wave Database at http://www.ihed.ras.ru/rusbank/ ({cite}`Levashov2004`).

 ## Quick Start
 Select 2, 3, or 4 materials.<br>
 Enter impact velocity (hit return or the up/down arrows).<br>